DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 This addon started as a Venom fork.
 This is an addon that specializes in cached torrents, Easynews(web) account access, and also can use Orion scrapers.
 Main scrapers used are called CocoScrapersCreated by: Ezra Team
 > [!WARNING]
 > - Requires paid premium providers (eg.Premiumize, Real Debrid, All-Debrid, etc.)
-> - Requires CocoScrapers to be installed
+> - Requires a [Third Party Scraper](https://github.com/DabbinDallas/A4K_Recommendations/blob/main/Third%20Party%20Scrapers.md) to function

 > [!IMPORTANT]
 > Installation: